junxit/us-congress-bills-117/metadata.md

 - 2021-03-10 — Introduced in House
 - 2021-03-10 — Introduced in House
 - 2021-03-10 — Referred to the House Committee on Natural Resources.
+- 2021-03-17 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2021-03-18 — Subcommittee Hearings Held.
+- 2021-05-26 — Committee Consideration and Mark-up Session Held.
+- 2021-05-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-05-26 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 406.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-565.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-565.